2024-IBM-Accelerate-SW-Track/to-do-list-week-1-Simonefleek/README.md

     - A profile picture
     - Details about you like Interests, fun fact so on...
 To achieve this, consider using div tags to split the page in half like so
  ```
+ import React, {componet} from "react";
+import "./About.css";
+import profilePic from "../assets/profile_pic_name.jpg"; // Use your actual file name here

  <div>
  <div className="split left">
  <div className="centered">